ktp-forked-repos/menuOnScroll-Website/README.md

-Header On Scroll - jQuery Plugin
+menu On Scroll - jQuery Plugin
 ---

-Still under development.
-Stay tuned!
+A jQuery plugin that automatically updates navigation when scroll

+Visit the demo website at [www.menuonscroll.com](http://www.menuonscroll.com)